turquoiseowl/i18n/README.md

     string entity = HttpContext.ParseAndTranslate("Hi - [[[Sign in]]]");
 ```

-or if outside of an HttpContext — for example an emailing service running as a background job:
+or if outside of an HttpContext, for example a background job running an emailing service task:

 ```
     string entity = i18n.LanguageHelpers.ParseAndTranslate("[[[Thank you for your payment]]]");